nest/nestml/doc/models_library/iaf_psc_exp.rst

 ###########

-iaf_psc_exp - Leaky integrate-and-fire neuron model with exponential PSCs
+iaf_psc_exp - Leaky integrate-and-fire neuron model

 Description
 +++++++++++

-iaf_psc_exp is an implementation of a leaky integrate-and-fire model with exponential-kernel postsynaptic currents (PSCs) according to [1]_.
+iaf_psc_exp is an implementation of a leaky integrate-and-fire model with exponentially decaying synaptic currents according to [1]_.
 Thus, postsynaptic currents have an infinitely short rise time.

-The threshold crossing is followed by an absolute refractory period (t_ref) during which the membrane potential is clamped to the resting potential and spiking is prohibited.
+The threshold crossing is followed by an absolute refractory period during which the membrane potential is clamped to the resting potential and spiking is prohibited.

+The general framework for the consistent formulation of systems with neuron like dynamics interacting by point events is described in [1]_.
+A flow chart can be found in [2]_.

+Critical tests for the formulation of the neuron model are the comparisons of simulation results for different computation step sizes.

 .. note::
    If tau_m is very close to tau_syn_exc or tau_syn_inh, numerical problems